trueheart78/book-notes/the-ruby-closures-book/ch01-closing-in-on-closures.md

 undrinkable_age = complement.call drinkable_age
 ```

-The free variable is `pred` while the inner lambda is the closre.
+The free variable is `pred` while the inner lambda is the closure.

 ## First-Class Functions